-3 Operations Manual: Effective Investment at Local Level, Infrastructure Provision for Service Delivery; First Consolidated Edition, 2006 (draft)
+6 Operations Manual: Effective Investment at Local Level, Infrastructure Provision for Service Delivery; First Consolidated Edition, 2006 (draft)

+- 27. The Operations Manual has outlined a number of issues and procedures, including: (i) Planning & budgeting cycle community and region; (ii) Project procurement and implementation (planning, implementation and the flow of funds, community contribution to 'LDF' allocation; (iii) Capacity building- through performance measurement using the seven performance measures; (iv) Accountability, (v) Participation; (vi) Implementation of microprojects; (vii) Local Revenue Performance/Effort,; (viii) Existence of Functional Project Steering Committee; (ix) Transparency. - 28.
 LDP certainly supports effective decentralisation.
 LDP has tried to influence policy reforms at ANRS level by organising regional workshops and presenting UNCDF's approach, systems, planning and budgeting guidelines for local infrastructure investment.
 The LDP approach is seen as being very much aligned to ANRS procedures and systems.
 This was appreciated by all administrative levels throughout the region.
 UNCDF is therefore seen as supporting effective decentralisation to lower levels of government and without unduly burdening various actors with additional reporting and monitoring requirements.
 This creates better institutional capacities at all levels as fewer burdens are put on the administrative system in terms of reporting and planning.
-Therefore, the likelihood of impact by this project on systems building at local level is high.
+Therefore, the likelihood of impact by this project on systems building at local level is high. - 29.
 All participating kebeles mentioned the planning process, using PRA, and the indicative planning figure as important tools.
 Even at woreda level all members of the PSCs expressed the usefulness and need for the PRA approach at community level.
-This relatively successful PRA process is what the LDP has put in place through the woreda development strategy with work plans.
+This relatively successful PRA process is what the LDP has put in place through the woreda development strategy with work plans. - 30.
 Despite all these and other important features of the manual, the MTET feels that the manual has a few shortcomings if, as proposed, it is to be adopted by the region.
-The process of developing the manual is purely based on some PRA tools and experience of UNCDF in Gondor, and does not seem to take into account experiences of other donors and practitioners in the region.
+The process of developing the manual is purely based on some PRA tools and experience of UNCDF in Gondor, and does not seem to take into account experiences of other donors and practitioners in the region. - 31.
 The MTET would like to argue that the LDP has not done enough in terms of securing effective participation of key ANRS members in the preparation and now final consolidation of the LDP approach as evidenced in the finalisation of the LDP Operations Manual for Effective Investment at Local Level.
-Perhaps a more inclusive process of involving both key ANRS staff and representatives from other donor projects in the region could have benefited the finalisation.
+Perhaps a more inclusive process of involving both key ANRS staff and representatives from other donor projects in the region could have benefitted the finalisation.
 This would also give more ownership of the document to the relevant authorities and then leave reference to UNCDF in the acknowledgements of the document but then only refer to methodologies as developed by the various actors under ANRS auspice.